gramineproject/graphene/Documentation/oldwiki/Introduction-to-Graphene.md

 downloading the Glibc sources, use `GLIBC_MIRRORS=...` when running `make`.
 To build with `-Werror`, run `make WERROR=1`.

-Currently, Graphene has implemented [[these Linux system calls|Supported System Calls in Graphene]].
+Currently, Graphene has implemented [these Linux system calls](Supported-System-Calls-in-Graphene.md).
 Before running any application, you must confirm that all system calls required by the application executables and libraries are supported (or that unsupported system calls do not affect the functionality of the application).